Counselling & Mental Health Support

 Clonard College is also committed to offering the girls opportunities to engage in preventative programs that develop confidence, resilience and increased knowledge and skills such as: Girls Go Extreme, Seasons, and Docs & Teens.

-The Student Wellbeing Team is coordinated by Ms. Kylie Power (Assistant Principal – Pastoral Care) and is made up of school counsellors, a social worker, a mental health care nurse practitioner and independent Psychologists.
+The Student Services Team is made up of school counsellors, a social worker, a mental health care nurse practitioner and independent Psychologists.

 The team work together to identify and support the needs of the college community.

-If you require further information please contact Kylie during school hours.
+If you require further information please contact during school hours.

 P: 03 5278 2155